rustbox/discussion/riscv-router.md

 ## Questions

 * Do we want to make a router or switch?
 * What is Router?
 * What is Switch?
-* What do *we* want it to do?
+* What do we want it to do?
-* Who do we think this is for?
-Why do they want it?
 * Name?
   * Open Switch (lol, like a electronic switch?)
   * Closed Switch (lol, irony here since we're open?)